Summer Deals & Coupon Codes for 2023

 Reason #5.
 Main control board

-This is one of the most important dryer components as it controls all cycles and circuits inside the appliance.
-Charring inside the control board or short-circuiting can both hinder the steady heating of the appliance.
+This is one of the most important dryer components, as it controls all cycles and circuits inside the appliance.
+Charring inside the control board or short-circuiting can hinder the appliance’s steady heating.

-Unfortunately, there’s no way to repair a faulty main control board — you will have to replace it.
+Unfortunately, there’s no way to repair a faulty main control board — you must replace it.

 Dryer Is Not Heating — What to Do?